bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

 1. <a name="4thTDD"></a> Create the AWS EC2 instances using the [4th TDD Iteration](./4th-tdd-iteration).
 1. <a name="5thTDD"></a> Delete the AWS EC2 instances using the [5th TDD Iteration](./5th-tdd-iteration).

-We are still under construction because we have not implemented **'delete'**, but if you followed through the **4th TDD iteration**, you have created your instances.
-The output is two time stamped files in the **aws-ec2-instances/files/ec2_facts** folder.
+The output is one to two time stamped files in the **aws-ec2-instances/files/ec2_facts** folder.
 Below is an example:

 Example:

-1. The inventory file contains the following.
-Notice the output includes the ssh command needed to log into the ec2 instances:
+1. The inventory file will be created if EC2 instances exist.
+   The file contains the following information:

     ```text
     name:  my_instance